 - Safely Secure Hoses and Plugs: The last thing you want is to begin the process of storing a washing machine only to learn that you’ve misplaced the hoses and electrical components.
 For safe keeping, bag any electrical wires, plugs and hoses and label these items so you can retrieve them at a later time.

 - Load the Washer: When determining how to store a washing machine, remember that this appliance can be very heavy.
-To protect your body and your back, consider using a sack barrow to remove the unit from your home and into a luton van.
-Carefully wedge the sack barrow underneath the washing machine and roll it into and out of a self storage unit.
+To protect your body and your back, consider using a dolly to remove the unit from your home and into a moving truck.
+Carefully wedge the dolly underneath the washing machine and roll it into and out of a self storage unit.
 It’s also important to tape down any doors of the machine that may open during transport.
 You can also wrap the entire unit with a large blanket so it is not prone to dings while moving from your home to a truck and ultimately, to a storage unit.

 - Store and Secure: While most people want to tightly pack a self storage unit to maximize the space, avoid placing boxes or items on top of your washing machine while in storage.
 In fact, it’s best to leave the lid of the washing machine ajar so moisture does not build up within the unit and cause mildew to form.

 It’s likely that when storing a washing machine, you also have a dryer to think about.
 This unit can be a bit more complex to move, especially if the unit is gas operated.
 Consider these tips:

 - Turn off the gas valve and disconnect the hose carefully

 - Enlist the help of a professional if you are unsure how to turn off and remove gas hoses

 - Thoroughly clean out the lint trap

 - Leave the door of the dryer ajar while in storage to allow for adequate air flow